Dyeing your hair gives you a new look and the transformation could lead you to discover parts of you that you never knew existed.

 There are several practices that most people who dye their hair already know, but since you are a newbie when it comes to hair dyeing, you would find yourself making a lot of mistakes like shampooing just before your dyeing appointment.

 These practices could help save on the cost of dyeing your hair at the salon and help you make better choices when picking the perfect color.

 What To Do Before Dying Hair At Salon?

 We have put together this piece that will help you make the right choices and get the best results.
-Here are the this you should before dyeing your hair.
+Here are what you should do before dying your hair.

 1. Use Shampoo Before Dyeing

 Use shampoo before dyeing and not after.
 Using shampoos after you dye your hair could be counterproductive as it could cause the color to fade.
 This is why you should wash with shampoo only before the dye is applied.

 Washing with shampoo is very important as it helps to remove build-up from hair products, however, using it just before dyeing your hair could wash away the natural oils in your hair and leave you with a poor result after it is dyed.
 You can wash your hair with shampoo a day before you dye it.